-The Tokyo conference represented the high tide mark (or low point, depending on one's perspective141) in the internationalization of the peace process and the convergence of aid and security concerns. \$4.5 billion was pledged overall by aid donors.
-142 The three largest pledges came from Japan, the ADB and the World Bank.
-The linkage between these funds and the peace process was articulated in paragraph 18 of the Tokyo Conference Declaration: 'Assistance by the donor community must be closely linked to substantial and parallel progress towards fulfilment of the objectives agreed upon by the parties in Oslo'.
-Conditions, which were to be equally applied to both parties, were then spelt out in greater detail, including compliance with the CFA, Muslim participation in talks, promotion and protection of human rights, gender equity and progress towards a final political settlement.
-143 It is important to note here that donors perceived this as a 'positive conditionality' -- in other words a reward for 'good behaviour', with positive peace creating opportunities for increased investment and spending, rather than the application of negative conditions on assistance.
-144

-The declaration was the culmination of a process set in motion by the UNF government and backed by international donors.
-It marked a point of convergence for international and domestic actors, both of whom were operating within an ideological framework of the liberal peace.
-The UNF government's priority was its economic reform programme, and the CFA and peace process were a means to achieve this.
-They helped the government to generate significant external funding for revival of the economy and sent the correct signals to investors.
-In a sense Japan and others were financially underwriting the peace process.
+The Tokyo conference in July 2003 represented the high tide mark (or low point, depending on one's perspective140) in the internationalization of the peace process and the convergence of aid and security concerns. \$4.5 billion was pledged overall by aid donors.141 The three largest pledges came from Japan, the ADB, and the World Bank.
+The linkage between these funds and the peace process was articulated in paragraph 18 of the Tokyo Conference Declaration: "Assistance by the donor community must be closely linked to substantial and parallel progress toward fulfilment of the objectives agreed upon by the parties in Oslo."
+Conditions that were to be equally applied to both parties were then spelled out in greater detail, including compliance with the CFA, Muslim participation in talks, promotion and protection of human rights, gender equity, and progress toward a final political settlement.
+142 It is important to note that donors perceived this as a "positive conditionality" - in other words a reward for "good behavior," with positive peace creating opportunities for increased investment and spending, rather than the application of negative conditions on assistance.143 reform program, and the CFA and peace process were a means to achieve this.
+They helped the government generate significant external funding for revival of the economy and sent the correct signals to investors.
+In a sense, Japan and others were financially underwriting the peace process.
 Donors were happy to go along with this.
 Peace provided the opportunity to push through radical reforms, a form of shock therapy that would lead to irreversible economic and political changes.
-Donors therefore aligned themselves very closely to the UNF government.
-Some say donors aligned themselves too closely and too uncritically: they tended to fool themselves - they were hearing a language they liked to hear (aid official).
-As another aid donor candidly stated: Some donors didn't serve the country very well by aligning themselves so closely to the UNP.
+Donors, therefore, aligned themselves very closely to the UNF government.
+Some say donors aligned themselves too closely and too uncritically: "[T]hey tended to fool themselves - they were hearing a language they liked to hear" (aid official).
+As another aid donor candidly stated, "Some donors didn't serve the country very well by aligning themselves so closely to the UNP."